Updated: November 30, 2021

 HostGator is a large web hosting and domain company with over 9 million domains and more than 400,000 clients using their service.
 Based in Houston, they have grown rapidly since their inception in 2002.
 They were acquired by Endurance International Group in 2012.

-SiteGround was established in 2004 and now has 140 employees.
+SiteGround was established in 2004 and now has over 600 employees.
 They are strong supporters of open-source software and have custom hosting plans for WordPress, Drupal, Joomla, Magento, and other popular programs.
 Currently, they host over 2 million websites worldwide.